|MENU SELECTION:||The Italian Campaign||At The Front||Books||Armies||Maps||85th Division||GI Biographies|

 Officers of 328th FA - A Group photo & a complied list of all officers of 328FA.

 Duties of a Battery Detail - Quote from a 1939 Artillery Field Manual.

-Lieutenant Bill Neubel(far left) poses with other officers of the 328th FA.
+Lieutenant Bill Neubel(far left) and Lt.
+B.B.
+Darnell(far right) pose with men of the 328th FA.